 Figure.
 Bioassay for digestibility using C. phytofermentans ethanol production as a measure of feedstock quality.
 Ethanol production on sorghum is proportional to (A) feedstock concentration and (B) time after inoculation.
-(C) Diversity of ethanol production by C. phytofermentans grown on wild type and single (bmr-6 and bmr-12) and double brown midnb (bmr-6/bmr-12) lignin biosynthesis sorghum mutant feedstocks.
-(D) Diversity of ethanol production by C. phytofermentans grown on B. distactocks.
-(A) use followed by the same letter are not significantly different at P < 0.05 based on Duncan's Multiple Range test.
+(C) Diversity of ethanol production by C. phytofermentans grown on wild type and single (bmr-6 and bmr-12) and double brown midnib (bmr-6/bmr-12) lignin biosynthesis sorghum mutant feedstocks.
+(D) Diversity of ethanol production by C. phytofermentans grown of B. distactors of B. distactors.
+(Values followed by the same letter are not significantly different at P < 0.05 based on Duncan's Multiple Range test.